photoprism/photoprism-docs/docs/getting-started/faq.md

 !!! tldr ""
     In case [FFmpeg is disabled](config-options.md#feature-flags) or not installed, videos cannot be indexed because still images cannot be created.
-    You should also have [Exiftool enabled](config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.
+    You should also have [ExifTool enabled](config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.

 ### What are sidecar files and where do I find them?